mtaulet/VirtualRapportFurhat/README.md

 1. **Lowering of pitch -> head Nod**

 Used [OpenSMILE ](https://audeering.github.io/opensmile/get-started.html#default-feature-sets)component to extract feature F0\_sma\_linregc1 (feature 462).
-The config file used is [emobase\_live4.config](https://github.com/ihp-lab/OpenSense/blob/master/Documents/WPF%20Application%20Samples/5%20-%20openSMILE%20for%20signal%20processing/openSMILE/sample2/opensmile_emobase_live4.conf)  This is the slope of F0.
+The config file used is [emobase\_live4.config](https://github.com/ihp-lab/OpenSense/blob/master/Documents/WPF%20Application%20Samples/5%20-%20openSMILE%20for%20signal%20processing/openSMILE/sample2/opensmile_emobase_live4.conf)Â  This is the slope of F0.
 If a pitch within human speech is detected and the slope is lower than a threshold it means the speaker has lowered their pitch, and the robot nods.

 1. **Raised loudness -> head Nod**

 Similarly, we used the OpenSMILE component to extract feature pcm\_loudness\_sma\_linregc1 (feature 25) to extract the slope of loudness.
-If it’s higher than a threshold then the robot nods.
+If itâ€™s higher than a threshold then the robot nods.

 2. **Speech disfluency -> Gaze shift**

-We use the Voice Activity Detector component with a pause length of 3 seconds, meaning that if the speaker is quiet for more than 3 seconds the robot will shift the gaze to signal to the speaker that they can take their time.
+We use the Voice Activity Detector component with a pause length of 2 seconds, meaning that if the speaker is quiet for more than 3 seconds the robot will shift the gaze to signal to the speaker that they can take their time.Â

-3. **Head nod/head shake -> mimic**
+3. **Head nod/head shake -> mimic**Â

-We use the Head Gesture Detector with OpenFace to detect and mimic Head Nods and Shakes.
+We use the Head Gesture Detector with OpenFace to detect and mimic Head Nods and Shakes.Â

-There is a minimum 10 second spacing in between gestures so that the backchannels from Furhat do not become overwhelming or repetitive.
+There is a minimum 5 second spacing in between gestures so that the backchannels from Furhat do not become overwhelming or repetitive.

 ## Steps to run